TheBoyMoe/learn-co-exercises/sinatra/02-mvc.md

 Some of the logic pertains to the view itself, e.g. the information displayed by certain pages is dependent upon a user being logged in.
 Instead of writing that type of logic directly into the view, we use 'helper methods'.
 These are methods that are written in separate class, `Helper` class and are accessible in the views.

 Add the helper.erb file to `app/helpers` directory, and define the `Helper` class specifically to control logic in our views.
 This class will often have methods related to determining the current user, and whether they're logged in or not, e.g. `current_user` and `is_logged_in?`.
-These methods are only ever called from the views.
+These methods are class methods and will only ever be called from the views.